Daniel-Krueger/daniel-krueger.github.io/_posts/2023-04-18-breadcrumb.md

 excerpt:
     An alternative navigation between a workflow hierarchy using a breadcrumb
 bpsVersion: 2022.1.4.155
+last_modified_at: 2023-07-08
 ---
+# Update 2023-07-08
+Check the GitHub files for an updated version.
+The JavaScript has been made compatible to work with BPS 2022 as well as BPS 2023.

+Functional changes:
+- jQuery usage removed
+- The return url no longer contains the hostname and protocol if the user uses the breadcrumb for navigation
+- Navigation using the breadcrumb will release the checkout of the current element.
+- The title of the breadcrumb elements contain the instance id
+- The modal dialog was added to high in the DOM.
+It could happen, that there would be multiple dialogs stubs in the DOM including events for the buttons.
+Which could lead to multiple "Do you want to leave messages".
+At least I hope that this is fixed now.

 # Overview
 In this post I will describe a custom *breadcrumb* implementation.
 Which will allow you to navigate up a workflow hierarchy.
 The breadcrumb itself also renders the form type as well as the title of a workflow instance.
 Other features: